 Venous insufficiency is often associated with many skin changes.
 Cellulitis, Dermatitis and dry, scaling skin” which may cause intense itching are common.
 Superficial varicosities and evidence of previous ulceration may be present.
 Lower- extremity edema is usually always present.
 In cases of long-standing venous insufficiency, the edema may become firm or indurated.
 Initially, skin changes may include a subtle erythema.
 With chronic venous insufficiency, the skin becomes stained and more darkly pigmented, due to hemosiderin deposition.
 Hemosiderin is a by-product of the breakdown of red blood cells, which have been forced into the interstitium by venous hypertension.
 The term lipodermatosclerosis is used to describe the hyperpigmentation and accompanying erythema, induration, and plaque-like structural changes that occur due to long-standing venous insufficiency.
 The skin and subcutaneous tissues are more fibrotic and less elastic than healthy tissue.

-Learn More With Our Wound Care Education Options
+Learn More About Our Wound Care Education Options

 Interested in learning more about wound care and certification?
 Browse through our wound care certification courses for information on our comprehensive range of education options to suit healthcare professionals across the full spectrum of qualifications and experience.